The 2025 Reinhart-Heinrich Doctoral Thesis Award

 2014

-Aurélie Carlier (KU Leuven, NL)
+Aurélie Carlier (KU Leuven, Netherlands)

 Thesis title: Multiscale modelling of angiogenesis during normal and impaired bone regeneration